Remie Streete: Loan to Rangers

 On 2 February 2015, Streete joined Scottish Championship club Rangers on loan until the end of the 2014–15 season, along with Newcastle teammates Gaël Bigirimana, Shane Ferguson, Kevin Mbabu and Haris Vučkić.
-The move reportedly guaranteed him first team football, as Rangers caretaker-manager Kenny McDowall claimed the club's management instructed him to play all five Newcastle players in the first eleven.
+The move reportedly guaranteed him first-team football, as Rangers caretaker manager Kenny McDowall claimed the club's management instructed him to play all five Newcastle players in the first XI.
 Yet only Streete and Vučkić started the next game, a Scottish Cup defeat to Raith Rovers at Ibrox Stadium, which saw Streete leave the pitch with an injury before half-time.

-He was released by Newcastle at the end of the 2014–15 season, having requested a free transfer away from St James' Park in order to find first team football elsewhere.
+Newcastle released him at the end of the 2014–15 season, having requested a free transfer away from St James' Park to find first-team football elsewhere.

 Port Vale

 Streete signed a two-year contract with Port Vale in June 2015, stating that he decided to commit himself to the "Valiants" due to the appreciation shown to him by the club's supporters following his previous loan spell.
 He started the 2015–16 season competing with Richard Duffy and Ryan Inniss for one of two available centre-back places.
-However he then also fell behind Ryan McGivern in the pecking order, and failed to make an appearance for four months after playing in the 2–0 FA Cup defeat to Exeter City on 6 December.
+However, he then also fell behind Ryan McGivern in the pecking order, and failed to make an appearance for four months after playing in the 2–0 FA Cup defeat to Exeter City on 6 December.

-He started the 2016–17 season in a centre-back partnership with Nathan Smith, and scored his first goal in professional football on 13 August to secure a 2–0 home win over Southend United.
+He started the 2016–17 season in a centre-back partnership with Nathan Smith and scored his first goal in professional football on 13 August to secure a 2–0 home win over Southend United.
 His goal and performance saw him named in the Football League Paper's League One Team of the Day.
 Manager Bruno Ribeiro stated that: "for me he is a top player and can play in the Premier League.
 He has the quality for that".
 He started every league game before picking up "a rare injury to the back of his knee" in a 2–0 defeat to Millwall at The Den on 14 February.
 The club were relegated into EFL League Two at the end of the campaign, and Streete was released in May 2017 after manager Michael Brown was unable to match his current wages in the club's reduced budget.
 Streete issued a statement to give thanks to "Rob Page, Bruno Ribeiro and Michael Brown for believing in me... and, most importantly, I would like to thank the fans who gave their support, week in, week out, to myself and my team mates".

-Streete had a trial at AFC Wimbledon in July 2018 and impressed "Dons" manager Neal Ardley, though was not offered a contract at Kingsmeadow.
-He returned to train with former club Port Vale in January 2019, though defence was not a priority area for manager Neil Aspin.
+Streete had a trial at AFC Wimbledon in July 2018 and impressed manager Neal Ardley, though he was not offered a contract.
+He returned to train with former club Port Vale in January 2019.
+However, defence was not a priority area for manager Neil Aspin.
 He went on to trial at Notts County in July 2019.